 - Carers Allowance and live with person you are caring for

 Application Process for the Scheme

-- The homeowner must return a signed Application Form to the Project Coordinator by the date outlined on your letter.
+- The homeowner must return a signed Application Form to the Project Coordinator.

 - 20% of the total quoted price must be paid to ECTC before any works commence on site by the Contractor.
 This money will be held by ECTC and will only be released to the Contractor once all works have been signed off, and the after BER has been carried out.

 - Payment should be made out to Energy Communities Tipperary Co-operative; or a bank lodgement with proof of payment – a receipt will be given from the Project Co-ordinator for this payment on request. €150 for BER assessment must also be included.

 - Works may commence on site once payment to ECTC is received.

 - SEAI will inspect at least 20% of upgraded houses**.